d-bl/GroundForge-help/docs/clips/flip.md

 ![](cllcr-bdpq.svg)

-A and C are the [color coded](../color-rules.md) diagrams for B and D.
+Figure A and C are the [color coded](../color-rules.md) diagrams for B and D.
 The fat arrow heads indicate working directions.
 Each blue dashed line in A-E indicates a flip axis.
 A red dashed line in C-D is not a flip axis.
 Mixed dashes: flip axis for the pair diagram but not for the corresponding thread diagram.
+The yellow dashed lines in B illustrate how the stitches rotate by 45 degrees to appear in C.

 The small arrow heads in G show an impossible situation.
 Two arrows meet one another, another goes up: the direction of the worker pair should have flipped too.
 The bright green stitch in F show the right part of G in context.
-The yellow dashed lines in B illustrate how the stitches rotate by 45 degrees to appear in C.